Tips for a comfortable, resilient back

 |

 - Pace yourself.
 Build up to heavy activity (gardening/sport and exercise/manual work).
-Have regular breaks and give yourself sufficient recovery time.
+Take regular breaks and give yourself recovery time.

-- If you feel your back is tightening or you recognise a familiar back pain coming on, sit down and relax, take 10-20 good deep breaths, stretch gently or go for a walk – whatever feels most beneficial at that time.
+- If you feel your back is tightening or you notice a familiar back pain coming on, sit down and relax, take 10-20 good deep breaths, stretch gently or go for a walk – whatever feels right at that time.

 - Move regularly through the day.
 If in an office or car, find ways to walk around.
-E.g. park at far end of car park and walk to office, loo break, make tea etc, stop off on long car journeys and stretch and walk a little.
+Try parking at far end of car park and walk to office, loo break, make tea etc, stop off on long car journeys and stretch and walk a little.

 |

 - Walking is a great preventative and rehabilitative exercise.
 Walk swinging your arms, without a bag or using a phone as you walk.
-By swinging your arms, you rotate your torso and this eases the load on your lower back.
-Walking also gently mobilises your entire spine, stretching it and strengthening it with each step.
-Do not underestimate the power of a regular, 20-30 minute arm-swinging, long-striding walk.
+This way, you rotate your torso and this eases the load on your lower back.
+Plus, walking gently articulates your entire spine, stretching and strengthening it with each step.
+Walking is a very under-rated form of exercise!

-- Ladies – choose flats when you can, and shoes that allow your toes to spread out and be used fully.
+- Choose flat shoes, rather than high heels, when you can, and shoes that allow your toes to spread out and be used fully.
 This will ensure that your back is in a comfortable, ergonomic position for movement.

 - If you have to carry a bag, choose a cross-body back or rucksack.
-Don’t carry the kitchen sink, just what you need.
+And travel light!

-- Find someone you trust who can help you if you feel your back is getting sore to an extent that you can’t manage it yourself.
+- Find someone you trust (like me!) who can help you if you feel your back is getting sore to an extent that you can’t manage it yourself.

 What to do if your back gets sore: